Carnivore Diet: Everything You Need to Know (Updated 2020)

 - Vitamin A (if you eat beef liver): Vitamin A is the most important nutrient for your skin’s health.

 How do you think my skin looks so good?

 #6 The Carnivore Diet May Help Prevent Chronic Disease

 Insulin resistance and hyperinsulinemia are related to almost every disease [*]:

 It may not cause them all.
 But at the very least, persistently high insulin levels exacerbate them.

-By increasing protein, cutting out high-glycemic foods and removing the weapon of mass destruction that is vegetable oil, you’ll reverse it in no time.
+By increasing protein, cutting out high-glycemic foods and removing the weapon of mass destruction that is vegetable oil, you’ll cut out some of the biggest culprits.